 image of IRAS logo

-All amendments and supporting documentation should be uploaded and submitted for review via online submission.
-In the first instance, complete the Amendment Tool:
+All modifications and supporting documentation should be uploaded and submitted for review via online submission.
+In the first instance, complete the Modification Tool:

 https://www.myresearchproject.org.uk/help/hlpamendments.aspx#Amendment-Tool

-For all studies sponsored by Swansea University in 2022 and previously, please then submit the completed Amendment Tool, along with any study documents that have been updated, to the Research Governance team (researchgovernance@swansea.ac.uk).
+For all studies sponsored by Swansea University in 2022 and previously, please then submit the completed Modification Tool, along with any study documents that have been updated, to the Research Governance team (researchgovernance@swansea.ac.uk).

 PLEASE NOTE: For studies receiving sponsorship from Swansea University in 2023, and subsequently, your study application will have been progressed through the Research Healthcare Sponsorship online portal.
-In this case please complete the Amendment sub-form available on the online portal (accessed through My Apps under the ‘Research Ethics Applicant’ tab.
-Please use the form entitled ‘Healthcare Sponsorship’ and 'Amendment sub-form).
+In this case please complete the Modification sub-form available on the online portal (accessed through My Apps under the ‘Research Ethics Applicant’ tab.
+Please use the form entitled ‘Healthcare Sponsorship’ and 'Modification sub-form).

-Subsequently, submit the locked Amendment Tool and updated documents via IRAS
+Subsequently, submit the locked Modification Tool and updated documents via IRAS

 https://www.myresearchproject.org.uk/help/hlpamendments.aspx#Online-Submission

-You may need to notify the study review bodies of the amendment, and a favourable opinion from the main REC must be received before amendments can be implemented.
+For substantial modifications, the study review bodies will review the modification, and a favourable opinion from the main REC and/or HRA must be received before these modifications can be implemented.

 The links below contain helpful information also: